Kim Kardashian’s Dopplegänger And Kylie Jenner Lookalike Sister Appear To Be Fooling The Whole Of Instagram

 Not many celebrity lookalikes come as a double act.
-Dubai-based sisters, Sonia and Fyza Ali are just that.
+Dubai-based sisters Sonia and Fyza Ali are just that.
 They’re dead-ringers for Kim Kardashian and Kylie Jenner (and Instagram can’t handle it).

-On April 21, Kim’s dopplegänger, Sonia updated her Instagram.
+On April 21, Kim’s dopplegänger Sonia updated her Instagram.
 Slate-gray, metallic-effect pants and a matching cropped top appear a direct replication of Kim’s recent Yeezy looks.
 Dubbed “space pants” on Sonia’s Instagram update, the athleisurewear bottoms come complete with chunky sneakers, a dark-haired ponytail, and a plethora of comments – everybody seems to think that Sonia and Kim share DNA.
-While the majority of Sonia’s fanbase has come to accept the uncanny resemblance, newer recruits still appear stumped.
+While the majority of Sonia’s fan base has come to accept the uncanny resemblance, newer recruits still appear stumped.
 One fan expressed clear confusion.

-“girl I thought you was kimK”
+“girl I thought you was kimK.”

 Sonia has been at this a while.
 Back in 2016, The Daily Mail was asking the public if it could tell the two women apart.
 Most surprisingly comes Sonia’s own admission – Sonia does not appear to fully acknowledge her near-twin status with the KKW Beauty founder, as the newspaper reports.
-That said, this Middle-Eastern sensation understands the reason why she is so frequently approached.
-She told Buzzfeed:
+That said, this Middle East sensation understands the reason why she is so frequently approached, per Buzzfeed.

 “I always get it at airports and when I’m shopping, more when I visit the USA.”